WHALEEYE/FPGA-CPU/Report/Report.md

 // inputs
 input                   reset;
 input                   clock;
-input                   din;				// data transformed through UART, 1 bit at one time
+input                   din;				// data transmitted through UART, 1 bit at one time

 // outputs
 output reg  [31:0]      imem_write_data;	// data that should be written to memories output reg  [31:0]      addr_pointer;		// the write address of a memory
 ```

-Receives the data transformed by UART through `Y19`, one bit at each time at positive edge, and it will save it until it get 32 bits.
+Receives the data transmitted by UART through `Y19`, one bit at each time at positive edge, and it will save it until it get 32 bits.

 Send the write data and the address to the memory, the write data always corresponds to the address.